xuancutie/test_for_perfect_number/README.md

-A program to test if a number is a perfect number.
+A MATLAB program to test if a number is a perfect number.
 Still updating.